 The balloon catheter method works by stimulating the bowel and triggering a reflex bowel movement.
-This is done by inserting a catheter into the rectum and keeping it in place by inflating a small balloon (like a Foley catheter, only larger) and giving a saltwater enema.
+This is done by inserting a catheter into the rectum and keeping it in place by inflating a small balloon (like a Foley catheter, only larger) and giving an enema.
 The liquid stretches the bowel, triggering a reflex bowel movement.

 Using a Balloon Catheter

 Your provider or nurse will tell you how much tap water to use based on your size.
 Usually, they recommend 10-15cc of lukewarm water (one-half ounce) per kilogram of body weight.

 - Put the lukewarm water and salt in the enema bag and hang it five to six feet high.

 - Run the saltwater through the tubing.
 When the entire length of tubing is full of water, put the clamp on it.

 - Lubricate the tip of the catheter.

 - Sit on the toilet.
 Put the catheter into the rectum.
 Inflate the balloon with air to about the size of an egg.
 Pull gently on the catheter to make sure it’s secure.

 - Open the clamp and let the water run quickly for about one to two minutes.
 If cramping occurs, reclamp briefly until the cramps stop, then reopen the clamp.